Last Updated on February 10, 2023

 Labs have been America’s top dog breed since 1991.
 Some love them for their physical qualities, while others enjoy their gentle yet goofy personality.

 What we recommend, though, is that you also think about a dog’s size.
-All puppies are cute, but this retriever falls into the medium- to large category.
+All puppies are cute, but the Labrador Retriever falls into the medium- to large category.

 They may not be a contender on the Top 10 largest dog breeds list, but we’re sure that you have an idea of what’s too big for your home and your overall lifestyle.
 You have to decide what’s acceptable to you.